alchemy-bootcamp-two-spring-2018/image-gallery/README.md

 ### Installing
 * Fork repository, clone locally, navigate to repository directory,
-* In the app folder, run `npm install --save vue-gallery`,
 * Download all the files with `npm i` in both folders,
 * Launch app in Vue,
 * Start server with npm on local host.